jigel/noisi_inv/README.md

 Clone the repository with git:
 `git clone https://github.com/jigel/noisi_inv.git`

-#### Option 1

-A quick way to install it is to create a conda environment with the provided environment file `noisi_inv.yml`.
-To do so, make your way to the noisi_inv directory and use the following command:
-`conda env create -f noisi_inv.yml`

-Afterwards, activate the environment and install the noisi package:
-`conda activate noisi_inv`
-`pip install -v -e .`

-#### Option 2

 Create a new environment and activate it:
 `conda create -n noisi_inv`
 `conda activate noisi_inv`